ObServe-Your-Server/observer/docs/mdbook/src/index.md

 # Observer

-Observer is a lightweight Rust agent that collects metrics and streams them to Watch-Tower, our backend.
+Observer is a lightweight Rust agent that collects metrics from your machine and stores them locally.
+You can connect our iOS application to your client to visualize different host metrics.
+Currently, we are working on a web-interface which you will be able to selfhost and use either alongside the iOS applicaiton or standalone.

-For Questions or our community please join our [Discord](https://discord.gg/Xnh7nKdsnM) server and ask questions there.
+For Questions or our community please join our [Discord](https://discord.gg/Xnh7nKdsnM) server.
+You are more than welcome, and we always search for interested people.

 ## What it monitors